sisteming/sisteming.github.io/_posts/2015-02-02-Raspberry Pi 2 is here!.md

 - 1GB LPDDR2 SDRAM
 - Full compatibility with Raspberry Pi (cases and accesories!)

+You can find the full specifications and details here:

 ![Raspberry Pi 2]({{ site.baseurl }}/images/pi_board_big.jpg)

 The specifications are great right?
 What about the price?